 The third category of provisions comes from stakeholder initiatives.
 “These are the ones that are usually really lofty, but they're also posed to make the biggest impact in terms of reduction,” said Emily.

 Among these are Architecture 2030, a challenge focused on operational embodied carbon and adopted by the American Institute of Architects (AIA), and SE 2050, a challenge issued by the Carbon Leadership Forum and adopted by the Structural Engineering Institute (SEI) of the American Society of Civil Engineers (ASCE).

 The SE 2050 Challenge calls on structural engineers to understand, reduce and eliminate embodied carbon in their projects by 2050.
 “What can SEI members and structural engineers control?
 They can control the GWP of structural materials, so that's their focus,” said Emily.

 So far, over 70 firms have signed on to the SE 2050 Challenge.

 CarbonCure offers precast producers a cost-effective way to reduce the embodied carbon of their precast products.
 CarbonCure Precast injects captured CO2 into concrete during mixing, just like an admixture.
 Once introduced into the concrete, a chemical reaction occurs where the CO2 is converted into a mineral and permanently embedded in the concrete.

-This process improves the strength of concrete and so strength performance is maintained with reduced cement content in the mixes.
+This process ensures strength performance is maintained with reduced cement content in the mixes.
 Best of all, this reduction of cement content — the material with the highest carbon impact — has no impact on any fresh or hardened properties of the precast concrete.